motorback/motorBackTV/README.md

 2. Input the Trading View URL of desired chart and back test strategy for properties #1 and #10.
 3. Complete the browser choice properties #4 thru #8.
 4. Click "START BACK TEST" button at bottom of console window to start back testing.

+**Need Beta Testers**
+If you are interested in being a beta tester, please send an email to motorbacktv@gmail.com and you will be sent an Access Key to test all features of the program.

+**DEMO**
+The demo mode will enable any user to back test 15 pairs at a time without the need of an access key.